 Responses to Climate Change: As temperatures continue rise, there will be some insects that lose and other insects that win.
-Insects that experience a decrease in fitness will “lose” while other insects that experience an increase in fitness will “win”.T distinction between losers and winners can be expressed as a function of fitness in the context of higher temperatures.
+Insects that experience a decrease in fitness will “lose” while other insects that experience an increase in fitness will “win”.
+Hypothetically, winners could be those insects whose viable egg production is directly proportional to the temperature, warmer temperatures for these insects would mean more viable eggs and more successful offspring.
+Alternatively, insects whose viable egg production is indirectly proportional to temperatures would lose, warmer temperatures for these insects would mean less viable eggs and less successful offspring.
+This distinction between losers and winners can be expressed as a function of fitness in the context of higher temperatures.
 The rate that temperatures are rising presents a biological hurdle for those insects currently existing on the margin of their behavioral, ecological, or physiological plasticity.
 Generally, extinction events are likely to affect insect populations that evolved in the context of highly predictable environments, like the ecological predictability experienced in the Arctic (Parmesan et al. 1999, Scriber 2014).
 Extrapolated temperature data, compiled from ice cores and other proximate sources representing the past 400 years, indicate that Arctic temperatures prior to 1840 were anomalously cold and post-1840 to 20th century, warmed by an average of 1.5°C across the arctic (Overpeck 1997).
 Currently, temperatures in the Arctic are rising at a rate nearly double that of temperate regions and the confluence of these increasing temperatures with other abiotic factors are predicted to have a more dramatic effect on organisms that thrive in the Arctic (Høye et al. 2007).
 In the Arctic, snowmelt provides flora and fauna with biologically available water and marks the beginning of the growing season.
 Like the other plants and animals in the Arctic, arthropods rely on flowing water for their very survival and, as such, are sensitive to the changes in their environment that signal the presence of flowing water.
 During the years between 1996 and 2005, the date of snowmelt has shifted by an average of 14.6 days.
 Tracking the shift in snowmelt date, 12 arthropod taxa have also shifted their date of emergence by 14.5 days during the same period (Høye et al. 2007).
 As Arctic temperatures warm, snowmelt date will shift earlier into spring these arthropods will emerge earlier.
 This shift in phenology is likely unsustainable and will push these arthropods to the limits of their phenotypic plasticity and genetic architecture (Høye et al. 2007).
 Eventually, these arthropods will fall out of synchrony with their environment, lose access to resources and become extinct.
 The traits specific to the biotic and abiotic environment these marginal insects encounter have evolved over thousands of years and as such these organisms have limited phenotypic plasticity.
 The average fitness of these “losers” will decline as their environment becomes more variable, populations will decrease and if temperatures continue to rise, those losers will become extinct (Bradshaw and Holzapfel 2008, Williams et al. 2015).
-The Arctic provides a view of the interactions between warming temperatures and phenotypic plasticity, but
+The Arctic provides a somewhat simplified view of the interactions between warming temperatures and phenotypic plasticity, but temperate insects and even tropical insects will also face some of these same challenges to their seasonal synchrony and they will have a range of ways of compensating for altered seasonality.